The-Sal/Argus/README.md

 > Docs are only updated every so often so always refer to this section before using any version of Argus.

 ### Version <0.0.8

-Binance – The docs were not clear that the depthStream does not provide full order book data, now the docs withint those classes have been updated to reflect that.
-Moreover, we have added the `bookTicker` stream to provide the best bid/aks prices in real-time.
-Moreover the dispatcher will now ONLY SEND the best bid/ask prices to clients, the prior version was mixing data-types such as orderbook and others all with the same P2 format without a clear distinction.
-In future we will bring back support for these other data-types but for now only best bid/ask prices are supported.
-Moreover we are working on a full order book dispatcher on a separate branch.
-IT IS HIGHLY RECOMMENDED to upgrade to version 0.0.8 or later when using the Binance module.
+The Binance documentation has been updated to clarify that the `depthStream` does not provide a full order‑book snapshot.
+In line with this, we have added a new `bookTicker` stream that delivers real‑time best bid and ask prices.
+Consequently, the dispatcher now sends only these best bid/ask prices to clients; earlier versions mixed different data types—such as order‑book updates and other events—under the same P2 format without clear distinction.
+While we intend to re‑introduce support for those other data types in the future, the current release supports only best bid/ask prices.
+A separate branch is being worked on to provide a full order‑book dispatcher, but for now the best bid/ask stream is recommended.
-We have also yanked the Binance modules docs from the docs/ directory until they are fully updated.
-Moreover because we now use BookTicker stream the P2 protocol server timestamp will be 0 because it is not provided by Binance in that stream.
-You can use the transmission_time field instead for latency measurements.
+It is highly advisable to upgrade to version 0.0.8 or later when using the Binance module.
+The Binance‑specific documentation has been temporarily removed from the `docs/` directory until it is fully updated.
+Because we now use the `bookTicker` stream, the P2 protocol server timestamp will be 0—Binance does not supply this value in that stream.
+Instead, you should use the `transmission_time` field for latency measurements; this also impacts the Swift TransCompilation branch.
+Importantly, the dispatcher’s contracts and responses remain unchanged, so no client‑side code modifications are required to accommodate these changes.
-THIS ALSO AFFECTS THE SWIFT TRANSCOMPILATION BRANCH.

 ----